 - Too much stimulation may cause the body to start producing milk at an unhealthy rate, trigger early labor, or develop mastitis.

 - Abnormal or intermittent nursing sessions may increase the chance of milk ducts becoming clogged or infected.

 - Infectious diseases and yeast infections can spread through nursing

 When it comes to actually drinking the milk, it’s safe but doesn’t have any nutritional benefits for adults.

 There are warnings about purchasing black market breast milk from strangers because of the risk of disease.

 Usually, women who have given birth produce between one to 30 ounces of milk in the first month or so of birth.

 Production varies from woman to woman and may depend on several factors such as hormones, if they have ever breastfed or been pregnant, or if they have galactorrhea.

 Make sure to check back weekly for a fresh new post in the Sex Blog.
+Like history of porn, hacks about buying a sex doll, sex facts and many more.
 Get weird with us as we talk about James Joyce, Ben Franklin, and Jim Morrison.
 Learn why women buy male sex dolls and how ecosexuals are getting hard and going green.

 Do you have some ideas you’d like to share?
 Drop us a message in the Forum.